 She received a Juris Doctor from Lakehead University in 2018, with a first-class standing.
 During law school Mikayla acted as a VP for the Women in Law committee.
 She also took part, as a research assistant, in the development of the first comparative human rights research database in Canada, designed to helps both the public and legal practitioners navigate human rights law in Canada.

-After attending law school in Thunder Bay, Mikayla happily returned to her home town of Owen Sound, where she completed her articles and now practices family law with The Ross Firm.
+After attending law school in Thunder Bay, Mikayla happily returned to her home town of Owen Sound, where she completed her articles and was called to the bar in Ontario in September 2018.

 Mikayla considers her emotional intelligence – or “people skills” – to be one of her strengths as a lawyer.
 She listens intently to each client, showing them empathy, patience and understanding when they are going through a very tough and emotionally charged life-altering event.
 She knows that sometimes her clients – mothers, fathers, children, grandparents, foster parents, family members – are scared, and she works to make them feel a little less intimidated by the process.